benhurley/bigcigarguy/content/pages/index.md

       - title: Merch
         subtitle: ''
         text: >
-          We typically drop merch 1-2 times a year, using our customer feedback loop to drive our next designs.
+          We typically drop new items 1-2 times a year, using our quick feedback loop to drive our next designs.

           Let us know what you want to rock and we might just bring it to life!